ozanMSFT/pytorch-wiki/Docker-image-build-on-CircleCI.md

 - Test your image by building it locally.
 - Add a repo in AWS ECR to hold your image.
 It requires access to PyTorch's AWS account to do this step.
 - Trigger a new build process as described above.
-- Remove https://github.com/pytorch/pytorch/blob/master/.circleci/verbatim-sources/workflows-ecr-gc.yml#L2-L8 so that docker_hub_index_job can be run on your PR. http://docker.pytorch.org/ will then display images pushed into the newly created repo.
 - **WAIT UNTIL ALL BUILD JOBS TO FINISH** and make sure all new images have been uploaded.
 Save the tag of the new images.
 - Run regenerated.sh with the new tag and update your PR.